HankB/orvibo/README.md

 ## Testing

 Some tests are provided in `s20_test.go`.
-Before running them the following environment variables should be set.
+Before running them the following environment variables can be set and will actually be sent to the S20.
+(If notr set, default values will be provided.)

     export SSID=<your SSID>
     export PASSWORD="<password-for-your-AP"